 No matter how much water you have stored, it will never be enough.
 You also need a good filter or other system to purify water.
 Modern filters will make water from virtually any source safe to drink.
 For families, we recommend the Katadyn Ceradyn Drip Filter.
 If you have ever used a pump filter, you know it works well for individuals but it can take forever to pump enough water for a group.
-The Ceradyn is gravity-fed so you don’t need to put.
-Pure dirty water into the top and clean water comes out the spout.
+The Ceradyn is gravity-fed so you can use it without exertion.
+Simply pure dirty water into the top and clean water comes out the spout.

 If you live in a single-family home, you need to know how to turn off the power, water and natural gas.
 You may need a special tool to do so.
 If there is an earthquake, pipes may break.
 If you hear a hiss from a leak or smell gas, turn off the valve immediately.

 Evaluate your resources to find out what you need and what works.
 Do you have or can you add an energy-efficient fireplace?
 If not, you may need to develop some kind of supplemental heating system.

 Do you have a propane grill that can be used to cook in an emergency?
 Or do you need to acquire some kind of stove?
 Do you have adequate propane?

 Can you add solar panels and a storage battery?
 Or some other system to give you electricity to power basic equipment during an emergency?

 If you need to leave your home, where will you go?
 You need a plan in place.
 Share your plan with family and trusted friends.